-Before I sat down to write this article, I looked at one of my own recent statements.
+Before I sat down to write this article, I looked at a recent credit card bill of my own.
 With a period-ending balance of $1,141.34 and a minimum payment of $25, my Minimum Payment Warning indicated I’d need about six years and $1,806 to pay off my balance on the minimum payment alone.
 Were I to add $15 to my monthly payment, I’d need just three years and $1,457 to pay off the balance, for a total savings of $349.

 The answer to that question is below.
-But first, the requisite disclaimer: Under normal circumstances, you should always strive to pay off your credit card balances in full by your monthly statement due date, thereby avoiding interest charges altogether.
+But first, the requisite disclaimer: Under normal circumstances, you should always strive to pay off your credit card balances in full by your monthly statement due date each billing cycle, thereby avoiding interest charges (and true credit card debt) altogether.
 An inability to do so may indicate that you’re spending more than you earn, which is detrimental to your long-term financial health.

 Calculating Your Credit Card Interest

-Your cardholder agreement should spell out the method by which your credit card issuer calculates your finance charges.
+Your credit card account’s cardholder agreement should spell out the method by which your credit card issuer calculates your finance charges.
 The three common methods include daily balance, average daily balance, and adjusted balance (more on those in a moment).

 Finding Your Daily APR

-No matter how your finance charges are calculated, you can always find your card’s effective daily finance rate (APR) by performing a simple calculation:
+No matter how your finance charges are calculated, you can always find your card’s effective daily finance rate (the annual percentage rate, or APR) by performing a simple calculation:

 APR / 365 = Daily APR